christianengineer/christianengineer.github.io/_posts/2023-12-18-real-time-public-transit-optimization-keras-rabbitmq-docker-for-urban-transportation.md

 ---
-title: Real-time Public Transit Optimization (Keras, RabbitMQ, Docker) For urban transportation
 date: 2023-12-18
+description: For this project, we will be using Keras for deep learning, RabbitMQ for message queuing, and Docker for containerization to optimize urban transit systems.
+layout: article
 permalink: posts/real-time-public-transit-optimization-keras-rabbitmq-docker-for-urban-transportation
-layout: article
+title: Inefficient urban transit, Keras RabbitMQ Docker for optimization.
 ---

 ### Objectives